aroundu403/AroundU/README.md

 Side note: George is our product manager who is mainly responsive to writing documentation and coordinating project progress.
 He contributed to our project by developing the team vision not just the code.

-## Developer Instructions:

-See `/backend` and `/frontend` directory for details on required installations, setups, and running steps, or checkout [Developer Guideline](./DeveloperGuidelines.md)